How To Overcome Past Dental Experiences

 A great way to overcome a bad dental experience is to new, positive experiences, and the proper form of sedation dentistry can help provide those.
 Imagine going to the dentist, and your appointment and treatment are a breeze!

 Well, thanks to the three types of sedation that we offer, that can happen, which means that you can receive the care you need, without feeling anxious about visiting the dentist.

 For people with mild anxiety, nitrous oxide can be just the answer!
 There’s a reason it’s known as “laughing gas,” because it makes most patients feel relaxed, and perhaps giddy.
 We administer this type of sedation through a nosepiece during your dental treatment.
 When your dental treatment is completed, we give you fresh oxygen to help you feel alert again.
 Laughing gas can help you tolerate all types of dental treatments, including simple cleanings.

 IV sedation, which is also known as “general anesthesia,” is the deepest form of sedation.
 The sedation is administered by a nurse anesthetist, through an IV that’s attached to your arm.
-The nurse anesthetist works closely with Dr. O’Leary or Dr. Peppler throughout your entire dental treatment.

 With both oral sedation and IV sedation, your vital signs and oxygen levels are monitored during the full procedure.

 To schedule a free sedation dentistry consultation, please call or send an e-mail, email@example.com.